SoftwareHeritage/swh-loader-git/README.md

 SWH-loader-core
 ===============

-The Software Heritage Directory Loader is a library module to try and permit to start a new loader.
+The Software Heritage Core Loader is a library module to centralize loader's behavior in class.

 Actual loader modules which depends on it are: